itbienvenu/TMS/BUSINESS_STRATEGY.md

-# Business Strategy & Go-to-Market Plan for Mwimule
+# Business Strategy & Go-to-Market Plan for TMS
+# (Tickets Management System)

 **System Value Proposition:**
-Mwimule is not just a ticketing website; it is an **End-to-End Transport Operating System**.
+TMS is not just a ticketing website; it is an **End-to-End Transport Operating System**.
 It replaces disparate tools (Excel sheets, paper tickets, standalone GPS trackers) with a single, unified ecosystem that runs on modern, scalable infrastructure.

 ---